The 3 Worlds of Gulliver (1960)

 When I see the film today, I find it entertaining, but I have to say it is not one of our best.
 It retains some elements of the Swift books and maintains a good, eighteenth-century feel, but the pace is not right, and because of this the film as a whole suffers.
 Although I am generally pleased with the overall effects, I miss the creature set-pieces—another reason it lacks that all important magic quality that any fantasy film needs.

 Perhaps I need not continue with my own review, because the Great Man himself has zeroed in on my feelings about The 3 Worlds of Gulliver.
-It’s enjoyable—definitely above the more tatty attempts at children’s fantasy that were coming out at the time—and maintains a touch more Swiftian satire than you might imagine considering its target younger audience.
+It’s enjoyable — definitely above the more tatty attempts at children’s fantasy that were coming out at the time — and maintains a touch more Swiftian satire than you might imagine considering its target younger audience.
 But it never gels into a whole like some of Harryhausen’s other classics, especially the astonishing The Golden Voyage of Sinbad, my choice for the best work he and Charles H. Schneer ever did.
 The first half of the film, where Gulliver plays giant to the diminutive Lilliputians, manages to engage with its oriental court trappings and sharp-tongued dialogue, but the story starts to drag once Gulliver shifts over to imprisonment among the enormous Brobdingnagians and their dull medieval dross.
-This is probably the pace problem that Harryhausen noticed years later; the film just feels done a half an hour before the words “The End” appear.
+This is probably the pace problem that Harryhausen noticed years later; the film simply feels done a half an hour before the words “The End” appear on screen.

 Most damaging, however, is the movie’s lack of stop-motion marvels.
 There are only two: a briefly spotted squirrel and a giant alligator.
 Because we associate Ray Harryhausen with his monsters, dinosaurs, and living skeletons, the general absence of these wonder creatures in The 3 Worlds of Gulliver can’t help but disappoint viewers today.